kshitijrajsharma/horizournal/src/content/blog/radar-image-tutorial.md

 Before the event :: October 17,2023

 if you look closely to the footprint image top left has my region of interest specifically

 ![image](https://github.com/user-attachments/assets/2fd73887-3628-4ff8-a647-1fc62d67cf64)

-You need to create account in order to download the image
+You need to create account in order to download the image.

+*Note :
+As some of the required steps are computationally intensive, it is good to store the data at a location which offers good reading and writing speed.
+If your computer has an internal SSD, processing should be done there to ensure best performance.
+(Credit : ESA Tutorial)*

-## Image processing
+## Data preparation

-For image processing and analysis I am going to use a tool called SNAP .
+For data preparation and image processing and analysis I am going to use a tool called SNAP .
 SNAP (Sentinel Application Platform) is a earth observation processing open-source software developed by ESA

 ### Download SNAP :